DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide-zoho.md

 <p class="text-center"><img src="/assets/images/trouble13.png" alt="troubleshooting" class="my-3 border border-3 border-primary rounded rounded-3"></p>

-<p>For more information on user permissions, visit the <a href="https://knowledge.hubspot.com/user-management/hubspot-user-permissions-guide?#account" target="_blank">HubSpot User Permissions Guide</a>.</p>
+<p>For more information on user permissions, visit the <a href="https://knowledge.hubspot.com/user-management/hubspot-user-permissions-guide?#account" target="_blank">Zoho User Permissions Guide</a>.</p>

 <hr>

-<h4 id="i-cannot-see-score-as-a-custom-variable--the-score-in-hubspot-is-not-updated-automatically" class="pt-6-m mb-3 text-primary">I cannot see Score as a property / The Score property in HubSpot is not updated automatically<a class="header-link" href="#i-cannot-see-score-as-a-custom-variable--the-score-in-hubspot-is-not-updated-automatically" title="Permalink"><span class="sr-only">Permalink</span></a></h4>
+<h4 id="i-cannot-see-score-as-a-custom-variable--the-score-in-hubspot-is-not-updated-automatically" class="pt-6-m mb-3 text-primary">I cannot see Score as a property / The Score property in Zoho is not updated automatically<a class="header-link" href="#i-cannot-see-score-as-a-custom-variable--the-score-in-hubspot-is-not-updated-automatically" title="Permalink"><span class="sr-only">Permalink</span></a></h4>

 <p>To enable this, you may need to reauthorize the app for the new permits required.
 Please click here</p>